Supernova electron-neutrino interactions with xenon in the nEXO detector: Conclusion

 \section{Conclusion}

-There is a wealth of physics that can be unlocked by studying the neutrinos from the next nearby core-collapse supernova, provided there are detectors capable of observing these interactions whose response is well-known.
+There is a wealth of physics that can be unlocked by studying the neutrinos from the next nearby core-collapse supernova, provided there are detectors capable of observing these interactions whose response is well known.
 We have evaluated the sensitivity of the nEXO detector to electron-neutrino interactions from supernovae using the MARLEY event generator, simulating CC interactions on the ${}^{134}$Xe and ${}^{136}$Xe isotopes.
 Events generated by MARLEY have been simulated using the nEXO simulation framework, and reconstructed using a custom algorithm designed to accommodate the unique nature of CC events compared to the signal and background events of primary interest to nEXO.
-Based on our work, we estimate that nEXO will be able to observe electron-neutrino interactions with xenon from supernovae as far as 5 to 8\,kpc from earth, depending on the supernova neutrino flux model used and parameters of the collapsing star.
+Based on our work, we estimate that nEXO will be able to observe electron-neutrino interactions with xenon from supernovae as far as 5-8\,kpc from Earth, depending on the supernova neutrino flux model used and parameters of the collapsing star.

-A transfer matrix was developed to map incident electron neutrino energy into observed energy in nEXO, which is used to reconstruct the incident supernova neutrino spectrum using a pinched-thermal parameterization.
-It is observed that uncertainties in the parameter reconstruction grow rapidly for distances above $\sim$0.5kpc, where insufficient statistics in the tail of the spectrum limit the ability to reconstruct the pinching parameter.
+A transfer matrix was developed to map incident electron-neutrino energy into observed energy in nEXO, which is used to reconstruct the incident supernova neutrino spectrum using a pinched-thermal parameterization.
+We find that uncertainties in the parameter reconstruction grow rapidly for distances above $\sim$0.5kpc, where insufficient statistics in the tail of the spectrum limit the ability to reconstruct the pinching parameter.

-These results were extended to a 300-tonne xenon detector of the same isotopic abundance, which is able to detect supernova electron neutrinos out to further distances, covering most of the candidates listed within a recent survey of RSGs.
-While a 300-tonne detector would not be able to reconstruct supernova neutrino parameters with as much precision as DUNE, it would still provide useful information about the electron-neutrino component of nearby CCSN and contribute to the global dataset of all supernova neutrino detectors.
+These results were extended to a 300-metric-ton xenon detector of the same isotopic abundance, which is able to detect supernova electron neutrinos out to further distances, covering most of the candidates listed within a recent survey of RSGs.
+While a 300-metric-ton detector would not be able to reconstruct supernova neutrino parameters with as much precision as DUNE, it would still provide useful information about the electron-neutrino component of nearby CCSNe and contribute to the global dataset of all supernova neutrino detectors.